 Woodstock School was founded in 1854 with a strong mission, vision and sense of community that remains even today.
 As a non-profit institution, financial support is crucial to delivering the kind of outstanding education that our community values.
-Gifts to Woodstock School help provide the school with the additional resources required beyond tuition.
-This will ensure the sustainability of our programme over the long-term.
+Gifts to Woodstock School help provide the school with the additional resources required beyond tuition which enables us to ensure sustainability of our programme over the long-term.

 Woodstock offers different ways to get involved.
 No matter how you choose to support the school; through annual giving, student scholarships, funding new initiatives, or leaving a legacy, your generosity will make a big difference.
 Consider giving today by making Woodstock one of your philanthropic priorities, and invest in the future of our students!

 Like many international schools around the world, Woodstock School depends on fundraising as an important part of its operating budget and to meet its long term goals.
-You can make your gift to Woodstock in a number of ways: the Woodstock Fund for Excellence, Student Scholarships, or Major Gifts.
+You can make your gift to Woodstock in a number of ways listed below:

 Located in Tafton, the oldest building on the Woodstock campus, the Centre is intended to be a living space on campus for young people not only to pursue independent study, but to discover their potential to change their immediate world and future possibilities.
 Serving as a doorway to Woodstock’s immense resources for learning, the Centre will focus on preparing young people to meaningfully occupy a peaceful and sustainable future.

-For Woodstock School students and faculty to be engaged in community engagement projects.
+Community engagement projects are initiated with an objective of engaging our students and staff with the world outside our school and help communities prosper and grow.
 These projects offer significant potential for experiential learning, deeper understanding of the lives of villagers and what it means for Woodstock Students to become agents of change.
 It is expected that skills, lessons and attitudes acquired from this engagement will have lifelong value for both the village and for Woodstock students and faculty.
 In particular constructing and starting a village primary school dovetails with the proposed teacher training effort at Woodstock.

 A fund established at the suggestion of T.Z.
 Chu ‘52, and funded in part by generous donations from T.Z.
 Chu and David Schoonmaker ‘62 to enhance Woodstock School’s ability to provide current and competitive science training to its students.

-A fund dedicated to support and enhance the music programme at Woodstock School.
+A fund dedicated to supporting and enhancing the music programme at Woodstock School.